urlbox/urlbox-dotnet/README.md

 The most common use case for a webhook is when you need to use the `/async` endpoint to handle a larger render.

-If you're developing locally, we would recommend using a service like [ngrok](https://ngrok.com/), and making your webhook URL hit that ngrok endpoint.
-Ngrok simply exposes a port on your machine to a UUID style domain.
-You can locally serve your application from that port.
+If you're developing locally, we would recommend using a service like [ngrok](https://ngrok.com/), and setting your webhook URL in the options to that ngrok endpoint.

-After you've added the endpoint to your application, for example at the endpoint `webhooks/urlbox`, make a request to that endpoint like this:
+After you've added the endpoint, for example at the endpoint `/webhooks/urlbox`, make a request to that endpoint like this:

 ```CS
 static async Task Main()